-Before you can calculate your car allowance or mileage reimbursement, you’ll need to know what kind of expenses you should cover.
-Obviously, fuel comes to mind first.
+Before calculating your car allowance or mileage reimbursement, you must know what expenses you should cover.
+Fuel comes to mind first.
 But this isn’t the only cost.
-For instance, gas represents only 16.7% of total average driving costs in 2020, according to the Bureau of Transportation Statistics.

-Several states, including Massachusetts, Illinois, California, and Rhode Island, employ laws that determine when employees should be reimbursed for company use of their personal cars.
+Several states, including Massachusetts, Illinois, California, and Rhode Island, employ laws determining when employees should be reimbursed for company use of their cars.
 This further complicates the matter.
-For example, California’s laws state you have to pay reasonable costs in your car allowance.
+For example, California’s mileage reimbursement rules state you have to pay reasonable costs in your car allowance.
 But what is reasonable?

 How to Calculate the Car Allowance or Mileage Reimbursement Amount